intel/intel-xai-tools/docs/design/index.md

 ```

-## Python's Plugin Architecture
+## Python's importlib

-Python's {{PEP451}}, introduced in python-3.4 transformed a brittle and error prone import mechanism to one that is extensible and secure.
-Moreover, it introduced a type called ModuleSpec that the import machinery instantiates whenever a new module is loaded.
-Finally, {{PEP451}} expanded the types of Loaders and MetaPathLoaders that are allowed.
-The way to find and load python classes and resources such as csv's specifically provides new extensibility architectures, known as plugin architectures.
-As noted in the article {{PluginArchitectureinPython}}:
+Python's {{PEP451}}, introduced in python-3.4 enhanced the import mechanism to be extensible and secure by introducing a type called ModuleSpec that the import machinery instantiates whenever a new module is loaded.
+This PEP expanded the types of Loaders and MetaPathLoaders that are allowed.
+Directly importing resources such as yaml is leveraged by the XAI explainer.
+When a yaml file is imported, the explainer will dynamically inject explanations within a workflow as described below.

-> At its core, a plugin architecture consists of two components: a core system and plug-in modules.
-The main key design here is to allow adding additional features that are called plugins modules to our core system, providing extensibility, flexibility, and isolation to our application features.
-This will provide us with the ability to add, remove, and change the behaviour of the application with little or no effect on the core system or other plug-in modules making our code very modular and extensible .

-This architecture is specifically geared to meet the functionality required by XAI explainations.
-Injecting explanations within a workflow is synonomous with providing "extensibility, flexibility, and isolation to our application features".
-Yet there are many ways to do this, specifically what approach makes sense for the many use cases that add explanations?
-The upcoming {{PEP690}}, due in python-3.12 further enhances how imports work, by allowing imports to be lazily loaded.

 ### Explainer and Explainable Resources

 #### Explainer implicit injection of an Explainable Resource

 By leveraging the python import machinery, explainer can implicitly load and import an explainable resource.
-In this case, Explainer adds customized Loader and MetaPathLoader classes as shown below.
+Explainer adds customized Loader and MetaPathLoader classes noted below.

 ```{eval-rst}